maprihoda/given_when_then/README.md

 ## Installation

-In your Gemfile:
+In your Gemfile, under the test group, specify:

     group :test do
       gem 'given_when_then'
       # ...
     end

+And install with

+    bundle

 ## Example Usage

-If you'd love to use the Cucumber Given-When-Then mantra in your Rspec tests, just use it in place of the describe/it method calls like in this integration test:
+If you'd love to use the BDD Given-When-Then mantra in your Rspec tests, just use it in place of the describe/it method calls like in this sample integration test:

     describe 'Signing up' do
       Given 'there is a guest user' do